HanRongYeo/ISAPRS/README.md

 - tkinter
 - uuid

 The project are breaks into parts and each part handle a process.
+All the parts above are include in the package.
+Just put all of them in a same folder.
 The parts includes:
 - ISAPRS.py (main)
 - firewallCheck.py
 - local_user_password_check.py